How many types of feathers do birds have?

 What makes birds unique?

+Whenever I have the privilege of teaching kids, adults, or weirdos about birds, I like to start with this question.
+What makes a bird, a bird?
+What is unique about it?
+What does it have that no other living organism has?
 What makes a bird stand out from all other animal species?
-The beak?
+Is it the beak?
 Squids have beaks.
 The ability to fly?
 Bats can fly (and aren't birds).
 Talons?
 Hollow bones?
 No and no. Birds possess a single trait that no other living organisms have.
 FEATHERS.
+The designation of LIVING organism is important, as paleontologists now have rock-hard evidence (see the joke?) that DINOSAURS had feathers!

 What is a feather?

-A feather is a complex structure, made of intricately arranged layers of cells of keratin that differ in arrangement depending on function.
-Keratin is a stiff protein that forms feathers, hair, claws, fingernails, and horn sheaths.
+Birds have feathers, and dinosaurs had feathers.
+But what is a feather, and makes it a structure not found on other living organisms?
+A feather is a complex structure made of intricately arranged layers of cells of keratin that differ in arrangement depending on function.
+Keratin is a stiff protein that forms feathers, hair, claws, fingernails, and horn sheaths, but its arrangement is what determines the part created.

 A feather has two main features that the average person would be able to draw: